Notable North American Silversmiths

 Brothers George Richards and Henry started G. R. Elkington & Co in the 1830s.
 The firm then operated independently as Elkington & Co. for over 100 years.
 Elkington & Co employed top designers and won many awards and held various royal warrants of appointments, they also supplied flatware to the Titanic and the Royal Yacht Brittania.

 GARRARD & CO

-Originally founded in 1735 by George Wickes, the firm was taken over by Robert Garrard in partnership with John Wakelin in 1792.
+Originally founded in 1735 by royal silversmith George Wickes, the firm was eventually taken over by Robert Garrard in partnership with John Wakelin in 1792.
 Garrard had many aristocratic patrons and was represented at numerous international exhibitions including the Great Exhibition of 1851.
 Garrard was the Crown Jeweller for six successive monarchs from 1843 to 2007.
 Their commissions have included jewellery and silverware for royalty around the world as well as the Premier League Trophy, Ascot Trophy and the America’s Cup.

 Robert HENNELL & Sons

 Hennell of Bond Street is one of London’s oldest silversmiths and jewellers.
 It was founded by David Hennell and originally made fashionable silverware for the nobility and landed gentry.
 David’s son, Robert I, is know for his fine neoclassical silver, often with bright cut engraving.
 His son, grandson and great grandson (Roberts all) carried on the business throughout the 19th century.

 MAPPIN & WEBB